RichieMuga/RichieMuga/README.md

 - 👋 Hi, I’m @RichieMuga
 - 👀 I’m interested in football,socializing and anything technology
-- 🌱 I’m currently learning angular, patters for algorithims and data structures
+- 🌱 I’m currently learning distributed system architecture and microservices.
 - 💞️ I’m looking to collaborate on projects that have javascript, typescript or python.
 - 📫 You can reach me through richiemugambi4@gmail.com(I always look at my mail, so dont worry).